-Existing QHP enrollees will also get a notice from their health insurance company indicating whether their current plan has changed or can be renewed for the following coverage year.
+Existing QHP enrollees will also receive a notice from their health insurance company indicating whether their current plan has changed or can be renewed for the following coverage year.

-Changes in circumstance may also affect consumers' eligibility and enrollment (e.g., a move or a new job).
+Changes in circumstance may also affect consumers' eligibility and enrollment (e.g., a move or a change in access to job-based health coverage).
 Consumers should report changes to the FFMs within 30 days of the change occurring.